The-3Labs-Team/potatoshield/README.md

 ### 1. Inline the script (recommended)

-You can inline the script in your HTML layout:
+You can inline the script in your HTML layout before the closing `</body>` tag:

 ```html
 <script type="module" defer>